We offer an integrated system designed for in-pack cooking and pasteurisation of ready meals.

 The film and valve are applied in an automated process.

-3. Cooking and pasteurisation
+3. Cook and pasteurise

 The now sealed package is cooked and pasteurised in a microwave tunnel.
 During pasteurisation the valve opens to let out steam, and with it all oxygen.
 The valve closes and a vacuum is created.